Applied Education Studies BA (Hons) Degree (Level 6) — Full-time

 Course outline

-The course seeks to prepare graduates for the diverse range of careers within educational settings such as:
+The course seeks to prepare graduates for a diverse range of careers within educational settings such as:

 Year 1 modules